The Mother Thing

 My god daughter, was the bride.
 She and her family had planned a small intimate wedding.
 No big church with hundreds of guests.
 Rather 70 or so friends and family in the dining room of an Elks lodge.
 Flowers, a cake, dinner and homemade jam as party favors, defined the day.

-“Oh thank goodness!” she said.
+“Oh thank goodness, Aunt Ana!” she said.
 So I went in.

 And there all alone, the beautiful bride was obviously going to be unable to hook up the intricate back of her gown.
 And so I set to work.